-- io/tst-lchmod is known to fail in the LFS chroot environment. - The stdlib/tst-arc4random-thread test is known to fail if the host kernel is relatively old. - Some tests, for example nss/tst-nss-files-hosts-multi, are known to fail on relatively slow systems due to an internal timeout. - Additionally, some tests may fail with a relatively old CPU model or host kernel version.
+- io/tst-lchmod is known to fail in the LFS chroot environment. - Some tests, for example nss/tst-nss-files-hosts-multi and nptl/tst-thread-affinity are known to fail due to a timeout (especially when the system is relatively slow and/or running the test suite with multiple parallel make jobs).
+These tests can be identified with: